DecoPath/DecoPath/README.md

 ## GSEA and large gene sets

 To speed up a GSEA run with large gene sets, you can clone this [branch](https://github.com/DecoPath/DecoPath/tree/increase_processes) to enable multi-processing.
 Then, alter the number of processes [here](https://github.com/DecoPath/DecoPath/blob/increase_processes/viewer/src/gsea.py).

 ## Issues

 If you have difficulties using DecoPath, please open an issue at our bug-tracker on [GitHub](https://github.com/DecoPath/DecoPath/issues/new).

+## Citation

+If you have found DecoPath useful in your work, please consider citing:

+Mubeen, S., Bharadhwaj, V. S., Gadiya, Y., Hofmann-Apitius, M., & Domingo-Fernández, D. (2021).
+DecoPath: A web application for decoding pathway enrichment analysis. bioRxiv. https://doi.org/10.1101/2021.05.22.445243

 ## Disclaimer